 Intelligence stands out, as one of the most sought after prizes of this era, dubious of the definition that is given to intelligence being not that of wisdom.
 Without a doubt intelligence is the best cognitive ability, as it is very useful.

 Considering this fact, nobody minds increasing his or her intelligence.
 Since science is investigating how our brains function, we have access to knowledge that will help us to apply new habits and techniques that will increase our thinking skills.
+Some scientists claim that intelligence begins to develop from birth and even details such as the decoration of a room influence us, from an infancy.

 Following, you will find some of these suggestions: